IFAB Changes Accidental Handball Rules After Fulham Controversy - UrduPoint

 The International Football Association board (IFAB) made the announcement in a statement that also clarified the sport's handball rules in other situations.

-The ruling comes a day after Fulham's Josh Maja saw his effort harshly disallowed for a handball by Mario Lemina in his side's 1-0 defeat to Tottenham Hotspur.
+The ruling, which will be put in place from July, comes a day after Fulham's Josh Maja had his effort harshly disallowed for a handball by teammate Mario Lemina in the 1-0 defeat to Tottenham.

 Scott Parker's team sit in the Premier League relegation zone, three points from safety.